bu-cisl/DynamicSyntesisNetwork/README.md

 * The model will perform descattering on all test data and save results in the folder 'test_results'

-# multi-scattering beam propagation model
+# multiple-scattering beam propagation model
-The multi-scattering simulator can be found using this link: https://github.com/bu-cisl/Large-Scale-3D-Holographic-Imaging-with-Beam-Propagation
+The multiple-scattering simulator can be found in the following repository: https://github.com/bu-cisl/Large-Scale-3D-Holographic-Imaging-with-Beam-Propagation

 ## Dependencies